The Poor Clare (short story): Plot

-The Poor Clare is narrated by an unnamed young lawyer from London, reflecting on the "extraordinary incidents" which he experienced in his youth.
+"The Poor Clare" is narrated by an unnamed young lawyer from London, reflecting on the "extraordinary incidents" of his youth.

-The story proper begins several decades before.
-Squire Starkey, a recusant Jacobite, returns to Starkey Manor with his Irish wife and their son Patrick.
+Several decades before, Squire Starkey, a recusant Jacobite, returns to Starkey Manor with his Irish wife and their son Patrick.
 Accompanying them is their Irish Catholic servant, Madam Starkey's former nurse, Bridget FitzGerald and her daughter Mary, who take up a small cottage in the grounds of the manor.
 Bridget comes to exercise great control over the household.
 Some years later, due in part to an increasingly fractious relationship with her mother, Mary FitzGerald leaves Starkey Manor to take up a position on the Continent.
 Racked with grief at her daughter's departure, Bridget keeps to her cottage until Madam Starkey brings her a young spaniel, Mignon, who becomes her constant companion.
 She receives occasional letters from Mary, the last informing her that she was going to marry a gentleman.

 Upon the deaths of Squire and Madam Starkey, Bridget is left alone at the cottage.
 After a long period without word from Mary, Bridget leaves the cottage for the Continent in search of her daughter, accompanied by Mignon.
 Years of unsuccessful searching later, she returns suddenly.
 Not long after her return, a hunting party goes shooting on the manor.
 One of the party, Mr Gisborne, is in a foul mood, and shoots Mignon for fun when it crosses his path.
 Distraught that the only remaining creature she loved is now dead, Bridget calls on the saints to curse Mignon's killer, vowing that the creature he loves best will become a terror loathed by all.

-It is at this point that the Narrator, who lives with his uncle in London to be trained in his legal practice, enters the story.
-Taking up a complicated inheritance case involving some property in Ireland, he makes enquiries in Ireland and on the Continent and discovers that the heir to the properties is a Bridget FitzGerald.
+The narrator, who lives with his uncle in London to be trained in his legal practice, takes up a complicated inheritance case involving some property in Ireland.
+He discovers that the heir is a Bridget FitzGerald.
 Visiting her at her cottage, the Narrator is struck by Bridget's grief at the loss of her daughter, and promises to help discover her whereabouts.

 During a holiday in Harrogate, the Narrator becomes interested in a striking young woman and her older companion Mrs Clarke, whom he sees on his walks across the moors.
 Eventually, he becomes acquainted with the couple, and he falls in love with the young woman.
 His eventual marriage proposal is rejected by Mrs Clarke, who tells him that there is a terrible secret which would prevent him from marrying her ward.
 When he presses the matter, Lucy recounts how two years before, she had become afflicted by the constant presence of a trouble-making demonic doppelganger.
 Her father sent her to live in the moors with Mrs Clarke to lead a pious life in order to free herself from the curse.
 Initially sceptical at Lucy's tale, the Narrator's incredulity disappears after he witnesses her demonic double firsthand.